Change Point Detection on A Separable Model for Dynamic Networks: Abstract

 \section{Abstract}

-This paper studies change point detection in time series of networks, with the Separable Temporal Exponential-family Random Graph Model (STERGM).
-Dynamic network patterns can be inherently complex due to dyadic and temporal dependence.
-Detection of the change points can identify the discrepancies in the underlying data generating processes and facilitate downstream analysis.
-The STERGM that utilizes network statistics to represent the structural patterns is a flexible model to fit dynamic networks.
-We propose a new estimator derived from the Alternating Direction Method of Multipliers (ADMM) and Group Fused Lasso to simultaneously detect multiple time points, where the parameters of a time-heterogeneous STERGM have changed.
-We also provide a Bayesian information criterion for model selection and an R package \texttt{CPDstergm} to implement the proposed method.
-Experiments on simulated and real data show good performance of the proposed framework.
+This paper studies the unsupervised change point detection problem in time series of networks using the Separable Temporal Exponential-family Random Graph Model (STERGM).
+Inherently, dynamic network patterns are complex due to dyadic and temporal dependence, and change points detection can identify the discrepancies in the underlying data generating processes to facilitate downstream analysis.
+In particular, the STERGM that utilizes network statistics and nodal attributes to represent the structural patterns is a flexible and parsimonious model to fit dynamic networks.
+We propose a new estimator derived from the Alternating Direction Method of Multipliers (ADMM) procedure and Group Fused Lasso (GFL) regularization to simultaneously detect multiple time points where the parameters of a time-heterogeneous STERGM have shifted.
+Experiments on both simulated and real data show good performance of the proposed framework, and an R package \texttt{CPDstergm} is developed to implement the method.